zhiwei-liang/ACFL/readme.md

 ## Train/Test
 When you want to train, you run the .sh file.
+The corresponding background running script has been configured in the.sh file.
+You can modify the --dataset parameter to select the corresponding dataset.

-- Train
+- Train/Test
 ```
 sh run.sh
 ```